Introduction – Ireland’s “Magnificent” Seven

 The legendary Italian violinist, Niccola Paganiniperformed in Dublin in 1831.
 He stayed at Morrison’s Hotel in Dawson Street.

-Great international artists such as, Giuseppi de Benis, Antonio Sapio, Signora Kintherland and others from 1830 onwards.
+Great international artists such as, Giuseppe de Benis, Antonio Sapio, Signora Kintherland and others from 1830 onwards.
 Some of the greatest singers in Europe, appeared in opera including, Luigi Lablache, Giulia Grisi, Giovanni Mario, Fanny Persiani and Giovanni Battista Rubini.
 They performed in works by, Rossini, Bellini, Donizetti, and Verdi at the Theatre Royal in Hawkins Street.

 It was in this overall environment that most of our seven unique Irish born musicians emerged for their early training and first professional experiences.
 Some of them were destined to become closly associated with a number of the above distinguished continental artists during the early to middle of the 19th century.